 It is should be no surprise that a mid-range camera was chosen to launch the RF mount, but this isn't new for Canon, they're playing catch up again, just as they were in 1987.
 The camera bodies are going to evolve just as they have done over the last 20 years but whether the pace of change remains the same is unknown.
 Moore's Law will no longer apply at some point.

 Canon has an excellent reputation around lens design and innovation, their tilt and shift lenses, the 11-24, 200-400 f/4 with build in extender and super telephoto lenses are second to none.
 They've pitched their mirrorless strategy and future lens design around the RF mount, a strategy they'll deliver.
 Perhaps the key question is how patient are their loyal customers going to be in waiting for a truly world-class, full frame mirrorless camera that at worst keeps pace with the competition.
 They were quick off the mark in 1987 chasing Minolta, I expect the same in 2018 with a pro type high resolution body in 2019 and a sports orientated body by 2020.

-It is with some irony that Canon (and others) are chasing the Sony Alpha range in the full frame mirrorless market given it was Sony who purchased part of the Konica / Minolta photo business in 2006.
-It was after all Minolta who launched the first true autofocus SLR camera in 1985 with the A mount, marketed as Alpha in Japan and Asia.
+It is with some irony that Canon (and others) are chasing the Sony Alpha range in the full frame mirrorless market today given it was Sony who purchased part of the Konica / Minolta photo business in 2006.
+After all it was Minolta who launched the first true autofocus SLR camera in 1985 with the A mount, marketed as Alpha in Japan and Asia.